 … “To explore the neural substrate of this skill . . .
 Lesions to all of the right prefrontal cortex—not just the ventromedial portions—led to a specific deficit in recognizing complex social expressions with a negative valence.
 The deficit in the group with right prefrontal cortical damage may contribute to the disturbances in social behavior associated with such lesions.
 The results also suggest that the amygdala has a role in processing a wide range of emotional expressions.”
 (Shaw et al. (2005) Differential Effects of Lesions of the Amygdala and Prefrontal Cortex on Recognizing Facial Expressions of Complex Emotions.
 Journal of Cognitive Neuroscience.17:1410-1419)

 MUSIC has extraordinary communicative power (see A&O notes on MUSIC) and in particular when combined with speech.
 Different languages aresometimes characterised as mor-or-less musical, but whatver the details, they all exhibit PROSODY — a metacommunicative “musical” quality of speech reflecting its underlying emotionality by means of duration, intensity, frequency, and “smoothness” of change.
 It can be regarded as an affective component of speech AND in humans, seems to be dominated by the RIGHT cerebral hemisphere (as opposed to the typical propositional language in the LEFT hemisphere).
 There are interesting developmental implications: Find out about “motherese” as a form of verbal communication.

 Terms & Concepts related to communications: Communication (ethological and sociobiological definitions), Physical attributes of Communication, (and with respect to communication, compare & contrast the terms, vegetative, tonic, phasic, symbolic; adaptive, coevolution, signal-to-noise ratio; , Discrete signals, Graded (continuous) signals, Composite signals, Metacommunication, Functions of Communication, Neighbor recognition (“Dear enemy”), Channels of communication (advantages and disadvantages), Intention movements, Displacement activity; Kin recognition, Phenotype matching; Compare and contrast: Priming Pheromones & Signaling Pheromones; Discrete signals & Graded (continuos) signals

-Evolution of communications: ritualization, (and with respect to ritualization, define, compare & contrast, primary and secondary somatic responses and autonomic reflexes — Intention movements, perseverance,”snap decision” responses, ambivalent responses, alternating ambivalent movements,displacement, redirection,regressive, alimentary, circulatory, respiratory, thermoregulatory, lacrimatory, schematization, typical intensity, emancipation.
+- ritualization, (and with respect to ritualization, define, compare & contrast, primary and secondary somatic responses and autonomic reflexes — Intention movements, perseverance,”snap decision” responses, ambivalent responses, alternating ambivalent movements,displacement, redirection,regressive, alimentary, circulatory, respiratory, thermoregulatory, lacrimatory, schematization, typical intensity, emancipation.
 Consider the advantages and disadvantage of different sensory modalities (tactile, sound (pressure waves) . . . etc) (READ A&O notes on ritualization)